-- 11.4 The process of developing integrated teams will be initiated during the first year of the IJB, building on preparatory work initiated in 2014. - 11.5 The Organisational Development strategy for the Parties and the IJB will be informed by the Employee Engagement perocesses being followed as part of the Integrated Workforce Plan Joint Outcomes work stream.
+- 11.5 The Organisational Development strategy for the Parties and the IJB will be informed by Employee Engagement processes being followed as part of the Integrated Workforce Plan.
 This will encourage the development of a healthy organisational culture.
-The Parties and the IJB will work together in developing this plan along with stakeholders. - 11.6 These plans will be presented to the IJB for approval in a three year cycle by 31 March 2018, put in place as soon as approved and will be reviewed regularly through an agreed process to ensure that it takes account of the development needs of staff.
+The Parties and the IJB will work together in developing this plan along with stakeholders. - 11.6 These plans will be presented to the IJB for approval in a three year cycle and will be reviewed regularly through an agreed process to ensure that it takes account of the development needs of staff.